cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 </details>

 Scaling on the command line is a quick way to add additional pods but perhaps it is not the best way because the modification of the deployment is only temporary.
-Ideally you'd likely want to have the number of replicas specified in a configuration file.
+Ideally you'd likely want to have this done permanently.
+This can be achieved by updating the number of replicas in the deployment configuration file.